NedCosmo23/MS2-GraffPuzzle/README.md

 ### Content

-- The template i used for the game itself was from "https://marina-ferreira.github.io/tutorials/js/memory-game/" I used this template as it is the closest i could find to how i envisioned my game.
+- The template I used for the game itself was from "https://marina-ferreira.github.io/tutorials/js/memory-game/" I used this template as it is the closest i could find to how i envisioned my game.

--
+- The template i used for the modal on the home page was from "https://www.w3schools.com/howto/howto_css_modals.asp"

 ### Media